-In Fig.~\ref{fig:cacd_c} we have plotted the condensate (both average and the difference) as a function of $c$ for different values of $\Delta m$.
+In Fig.~\ref{fig:cacd_c}, we have plotted the condensate (both average and the difference) as a function of $c$ for different values of $\Delta m$.
 The left panel of this figure correlates with the left panel of Fig.~\ref{fig:cacd_dm}.
 In the right panel, on the other hand, the plot of condensate difference as a function of $c$ reflects some interesting observations.
-First, the condensate difference decreases with decreasing $c$ for a given value of $\Delta m$.
-Just to put things into perspective we would like to mention here the effect of another iso-spin symmetry breaking agent, external magnetic field ($eB$), on the condensate difference.
-There we observed that it increases with increasing $eB$ and/or decreasing $c$~\cite{Ali:2020dsp}.
-Second, we note that the condensate difference becomes zero at a specific value of $c$ (let's call it $c_0$), which seems to be independent of $\Delta m$.
-Naively one might expect a $\Delta m$ dependent $c_0$.
-With further rearrangement of the gap equation associated with $\Delta\sigma$ (Eq.~\ref{gap2}), one can find out that there is a critical value of $c$ which is almost independent of $\Delta m$.
-And this is not surprising that this critical value of $c$ will be reflected in the condensate difference as $\Delta\sigma$ and condensate difference are correlated quantities.
-For our choice of parameter set the value of $c_0$ turns out to be $0.33$.
-We would also like to point out here that the condensate difference may not be the best observable to look at for isospin breaking effects as the effect of $\Delta m$ on it can be quite small for some values of $c$.
+The condensate difference decreases with decreasing $c$ for a given value of $\Delta m$.
+To put things into perspective, we would like to mention here the effect of another iso-spin symmetry-breaking agent, external magnetic field ($eB$), on the condensate difference.
+There we observed that it increases with increasing $eB$ and/or decreasing $c$~\cite{Ali:2020jsy}.
+In the present study, the decreasing $c$ has the opposite effect as for increasing $\Delta m$ on the condensate difference.

 The pion masses as a function of $c$ for fixed $\Delta m$ are presented in Fig~\ref{fig:pi_mass_diff}.
-In our formalism we found out that the charged pion mass is almost independent of $\Delta m$ and $c$.
-On the other hand the neutral pion mass decreases as one increases $\Delta m$ and/or decreases $c$.
+In our formalism, we found out that the charged pion mass is almost independent of $\Delta m$ and $c$.
+On the other hand, the neutral pion mass decreases as one increases $\Delta m$ and/or decreases $c$.
 The enhanced decrease in the neutral pion mass for small $c$ is due to mixing with $\eta^*$.
 At $c=0$ the $\eta^*$ becomes degenerate with the $\pi^0$ meson giving rise to maximal mixing effect and as one increases $c$ the mixing effect decreases.
 As the $\eta^*$ meson in two flavour does not correspond to any physical particle we have not shown the $\eta^*$ mass.
 It is to be noted that the QED correction has not been taken into account for the charged pion mass value, which is supposed to lift its value to the physical one and gives a relatively smaller correction to the neutral pion mass~(Eqs.~\ref{eq:pion_prop_n} and~\ref{eq:pion_prop_c}).